Riley Adams Preview, Player Props: Nationals vs. Marlins

 Riley Adams At The Plate

-- Adams has 12 doubles, two triples, four home runs and 11 walks while hitting .295.
+- Adams is batting .285 with 12 doubles, two triples, four home runs and 11 walks.

-- He has homered in four games this season (11.8%), homering in 3% of his chances at the plate.

-- Adams has had at least one RBI in 32.4% of his games this season (11 of 34), with more than one RBI six times (17.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Adams has driven in a run in 11 games this season (30.6%), including six games with more than one RBI (16.7%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored at least once seven times this year (20.6%), including one multi-run game.
+- In seven of 36 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.